min2ha/ukwa-site/content/target/55457/index.en.md

   "subject": null
 }

-# Independent, The:Moderate use of social media 'builds resilience and wellbeing in young people', report suggests

 Article relating that 'Moderate' internet use was found to have some benefits for children, developing their social skills, but also allowing them greater access to help when needed